reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 #### Running the application
 Let us run the application using `mvn spring-boot:run` to verify that the WebClient created by the @Configuration class is injected into the service.

-In the console log, we can observe that has `webClient.toString()` in both configuration and service class prints the same value.
+In the console log, we can observe that has `webClient.toString()` in both configuration and service class prints the same value:

 ```
 WebClient Instance Created During Testing: org.springframework.web.reactive.function.client.DefaultWebClient@e4533f3a